rohan209547mourya/Automated-Auction-System/README.md

 ## Features

 - **Admin**
-> Can handle User
+> Can handle User,
-> Can check daily Sales
+> Can check daily Sales,
-> Can View all products
+> Can View all products,
-> Can solve disputes
+> Can solve disputes.

 - **Seller**
-> User can register or log in as seller
+> User can register or log in as seller,
-> User can add single or multiple product at a time
+> User can add single or multiple product at a time,
-> Can remove one product
+> Can remove one product,
-> Can update details of product
+> Can update details of product,
-> Can track sold products
+> Can track sold products.

 - **Buyer**
-> User can register and log in as buyer
+> User can register and log in as buyer,
-> User can search products by there category
+> User can search products by there category ,
-> User can buy products
+> User can buy products,
-> User can also see other buyers
+> User can also see other buyers.

 ## Contribution